undergrad-partner-school

 Student Population Diversity

-This school had 238 Asian students and 9 Afro-American students in 2021.
-196 undergrads at this school identified as Hispanic/Latino and 263 as multirace.
-The school also had 163 students who identified as Native Hawaiian or other Pacific Islander, and 5 American Indian or Alaska Native students.
+In 2021, out of the total number of students enrolled at the institution, the number of Asian students was 238, while the number of African American students was 9.
+196 undergraduates at this school identified as Hispanic/Latino and 263 identified with more than one race.
+The school also had 163 students who declared as Native Hawaiian or other Pacific Islander, as well as 5 American Indian or Alaska Native students.
 There were also 12 students whose ethnicity is unknown.

 Cost